 11.1 Process.
 These Bylaws may be amended only by the following procedure:

 11.1.1 Proposal.
-An amendment to these Bylaws may be proposed by any member of the Board of Directors, or by a written petition submitted to the Section Secretary, containing the text of the amendment, signed by not less than ten (10) Subscribing Members of the Section.
+An amendment to these Bylaws may be proposed by any member of the Board of Directors, or by a written petition submitted to the Section Board of Directors secretary, containing the text of the amendment, signed by not less than ten (10) Subscribing Members of the Section.

 11.1.2 Approval.
-The proposed Bylaws amendment(s) shall be approved by not less than a majority of the Board of Directors and submitted to the Society’s Committee on Geographic Units for review and approval.
+The proposed Bylaws amendment(s) shall be approved by not less than two-thirds (2/3) vote of the Board of Directors and submitted to the Society’s Committee on Geographic Units for review and approval.

 11.1.2 Notice and Adoption.
-Upon approval by the Committee on Geographic Units, the proposed Bylaws amendment(s) may be adopted by a two-thirds (2/3) vote of the ___ Section Board of Directors present at a duly constituted Board meeting, where a quorum is in attendance, provided that a written notice containing the text of the proposed amendment(s) is published to the Section membership at least thirty (30) days in advance of the meeting.
+Upon approval by the Committee on Geographic Units, the proposed Bylaws amendment(s) may be adopted by a two-thirds (2/3) vote of the Virginia Section Board of Directors present at a duly constituted Board meeting, where a quorum is in attendance, provided that a written notice containing the text of the proposed amendment(s) is published to the Section membership at least thirty (30) days in advance of the meeting.

-*NOTE: The proposed amendment is first approved by the Board for submission to the Society, and is then adopted by the Board after Society review and membership notice is completed.

-*NOTE: Amendment of the Bylaws should be less stringent than amendment of the Constitution.